mrsac7/placement-resources/Rippling/README.md

-# American Express
+# Rippling
-> Collection of coding questions asked by American Express during placements at IITs
+> Collection of coding questions asked by Rippling during placements at IITs

 ## Questions Index